glennj/exercism.io/_mentor_notes/mentor_the_mentor.md

 Often new questions come up in the back-and-forth between student and mentor that increase the benefits.
 Plus, you have the benefit of seeing the progression of your solutions through multiple iterations.

+## Comments

+It's generally good practice to review comments in your code to ensure they are accurate and relevant.

 ## Ending a mentoring conversation:

 Have fun with the next exercise; feel free to post here if you have more comments or questions.